How to make delicious homemade peach jam without pectin. Perfect for canning or freezing, enjoy this simple, 2 ingredient recipe on toast or biscuits.

 That gives us plenty to enjoy on biscuits and toast, while also giving us extra to give to neighbors and family.

-This recipe is adapted from my grandma’s recipe for strawberry preserves.
+This recipe for peach jam no pectin is adapted from my grandma’s recipe for strawberry preserves.
 Obviously, I used peaches instead of strawberries, but otherwise, it's pretty much the same recipe.

 Looking for more easy canning recipes?
 You'll love this Instant Pot apple butter.